Hyriode/Hyggdrasil/README.md

 ## Description

 Hyggdrasil is a standalone application which manage servers, proxies and limbos.
 It has its own communication protocol allowing other applications to send queries (e.g. create a new server)..<br>
-The version on *main* uses Docker Swarm as an orchestrator, and the version on *develop* uses Kubernetes.
+It uses Kubernetes as an orchestrator, but previously it was using Docker Swarm.

 - Type: Infrastructure
 - Developer(s) : AstFaster